RabbitMQ for Pivotal Cloud Foundry Version 1.5 and above

 - RabbitMQ service broker is not up and running.

-- Rabbit VMs are in an unknown state.
+- Rabbit Virtual Machines (VMs) are in an unknown state.

-Here are troubleshooting steps you can take to ensure your RabbitMQ service broker is up and running:
+Following are the troubleshooting steps you can take to ensure your RabbitMQ service broker is up and running:

 - Try running

-cf purge-service-instance rabbitmq-service-instanceto see if that successfully deletes the instance.
+cf purge-service-instance rabbitmq-service-instanceto see if it successfully deletes the instance.
 If not, proceed to the next steps.

 - Check the health of the VMs by using the command